hezmondo/MicroJinn/README and installation guide.md

 	pip3 install xhtml2pdf

 In Windows, pip is already installed, so just do the same pip installs as above but use pip instead of pip3

-### Download the whole of the repo maintaining the directory structure.
+### Now download the mjinn code from the github repo, maintaining the directory structure.

-### Edit the file named samplemyconfig.py to insert your mysql user name and password setup details, then alter the file name to myconfig.py
+### Edit the file named samplemyconfig.py to insert your mysql user name and password details, then rename as myconfig.py

 ### How to set up to edit/run/debug mjinn in PyCharm (available as software app on all Linux platforms and also on Windows):